hashbangcode/drupal-queue-api-talk/src/slides.md

 ## Processing A Queue

-The eaiest way to process a queue is to run cron.
+The easiest way to process a queue is to run cron.

 - Via the cron processor form at "/admin/config/system/cron".
 - Via the "Run cron" link on the status page.